LockBlock-dev/LockBot/README.md

 • You need to setup a [MongoDB](https://www.mongodb.com)

-• At the root of the folder, create a `.env` file, and put the token inside :\
+• At the root of the folder, create a `.env` file, and put inside :\
     - `DISCORD_TOKEN=YOUR_TOKEN_HERE`\
     - `MONGODB_ADRESS=YOUR_MONGO_DB_URL_HERE`\
     - `DEV_ID=YOUR_DISCORD_ID_HERE`